isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 ##### **34\.
 What if there is no vacancy available for SIE?**

-The SIE will not be opened.&nbsp;
+The SIE will not be opened.

-Other information related to University and Career options, University Admissions can be found&nbsp;[here](/admissions/university-placement/university-placement/).

 ##### **35\.
 Must a student be in Posting Group 3 to be eligible to apply for Year 3 Admission?**